Tristan Vizcaino: Arizona Cardinals

 On November 12, 2022, Vizcaino was signed to the Arizona Cardinals active roster.
 He was waived on November 15.

 New England Patriots (second stint)

 On November 21, 2022, Vizcaino signed with the practice squad of the New England Patriots.
+Vizcaino was elevated for the week 13 game against the Buffalo Bills to handle kickoff duties after Nick Folk allowed a kickoff return for a touchdown the previous week.

 Dallas Cowboys (second stint)

 On January 18, 2023, Vizcaino was signed to the Dallas Cowboys' practice squad.
 He was re-signed on February 22, 2023.
+Vizcaino was released by Dallas prior to the start of the regular season on August 7.

+San Antonio Brahmas

+On April 18, 2025, Vizcaino signed with the San Antonio Brahmas of the United Football League (UFL).